arkottke/pykooh/README.md

 signal_smooth = pykooh.smooth(freqs, freqs_raw, signal_raw, 30)
 ```

+If you are okay with a little bit of inaccuracy, you can pass `simplified=True`
-In other instances, where the smoothing is repeated applied, it might make more
+and have a 10x increase in speed.
+In other instances, where the smoothing is
-sense to use the `CachedSmoother`.
-This pre-computes the weights and then
+repeated applied, it might make more sense to use the `CachedSmoother`.
+This
-applies them with `np.dot`.
+pre-computes the weights and then applies them with `np.dot`.

 ```python
 import pykooh